-On a quarterly basis, management provides an update to the Board (or a Committee of the Board) on the status of the key risks based on significant changes from the prior update, anticipated impacts in future quarters and significant changes in key risk indicators.
-In addition, the long term (three year) risk level is assessed to monitor potential long term risk impacts, which may assist in risk mitigation planning activities.
+At least semi-annually, management provides an update to the Board (or a Committee of the Board) on the status of the key risks based on significant changes from the prior update, anticipated impacts in future periods and significant changes in key risk indicators.
+In addition, the long-term (three-year) risk level is assessed to monitor potential long-term risk impacts, which may assist in risk mitigation planning activities.